Fundamentals of Engineering at UC Berkeley

 Career Exploration

 Meet with successful professionals and experts in the fields of engineering and technology to learn more about careers and jobs in this field, and have the opportunity to ask questions and learn firsthand what it’s like to work as an engineer.
 This insight helps students reflect on which areas within the field of engineering is right for them.
-Students in this program have had the opportunity to tour Circuit Launch, an innovative shared electronic and prototype lab, woodshop and additive manufacturing facility, the Chabot Space Center/NASA Ames Visitor Center, and Intel headquarters.
+Students in this program have had the opportunity to tour the TESLA Fremon Factory as well as Circuit Launch, an innovative shared electronic and prototype lab, woodshop and additive manufacturing facility.